MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 ms.reviewer: kvivek
 ms.topic: conceptual
 ms.date: 12/2/2020
-ms.author: miquelladeboer
+ms.author: mideboer
 ---

 # Create and use dataflows in Microsoft Teams

 With your master data already sitting in a different location, you can use Power Query dataflows to directly access your data through the connectors and load the data into Dataverse for Teams.
 When data is updated in your master data, you can refresh your dataflows by just one click and the data in Dataverse for Teams is updated too.
 You can also use the Power Query data transformations to easily validate and clean your data and enforce data quality for your Apps.

 [Dataflows](https://docs.microsoft.com/power-query/dataflows/overview-dataflows-across-power-platform-dynamics-365) were introduced to help organizations retrieve data from disparate sources and prepare it for consumption.
-You can easily create dataflows using familiar, [self-service Power Query](https://docs.microsoft.com/en-us/power-query/power-query-what-is-power-query) experience  to ingest, transform, integrate, and enrich data.
+You can easily create dataflows using familiar, [self-service Power Query](https://docs.microsoft.com/power-query/power-query-what-is-power-query) experience  to ingest, transform, integrate, and enrich data.
 When creating a dataflow, you will; connect to data, transform the data and load data into Dataverse for Teams tables.
 Once the dataflow is created, it will begin the process of importing data into the dataverse table.
 Then you can start building apps to leverage that data.

 ## Create a dataflow from the dataflwos page
 In this example, we are going to load data from an Excel file that is located on OneDrive into Dataverse for Teams.
 You can follow this example with any other data source.

-1. Sign in to [Teams web](http://teams.microsoft.com/) version, and then select the link for **Power Apps**.
+1. Sign in to [Teams web](https://teams.microsoft.com/) version, and then select the link for **Power Apps**.

 2. Select the **Build** tab, and select **Dataflows (Preview)**.